 12 Roses: A “lover’s dozen” of red roses is the most popular way to express your love.

-24 Roses: This can mean congratulations for a personal achievement for everything from a new career path, to a new baby or both; you know how we do.
+24 Roses: This can mean congratulations for personal achievement for a new career path, to a new baby, or both; you know how we do.

 36 Roses: Definitely above and beyond, three dozen roses means you’re head over heels in love.
 This arrangement of roses also serves as a pledge to remember your romantic moments together.